CASE FILE #BLPD-1900-01-01-001

 Commitment to Hospital

-Bertha Gifford is committed to Missouri State Hospital #4 following her trial.
+Bertha Gifford is committed to Missouri State Hospital #4 after her trial.

 Aug 20, 1951